Department of Human Services

 No charge shall be made for agency or legal review of the record to see whether the requested records are public records that are subject to production.

 If the estimated fees that are required to fulfill the RTKL request exceed $100, the requester must pay the estimated amount in advance, either by certified check or by ordinary check, which must first have cleared to be considered received by the Department.
 The demand for prepayment will specify a reasonable period of time in which the requester must make such prepayment.
-Failure to make to estimated payment by the date required by the Department in its interim response will result in the request being deemed withdrawn.
+Failure to make the estimated payment by the date required by the Department in its interim response will result in the request being denied for lack of payment.